naacl-org/naacl-2021-website/_pages/archive.md

 ---
 {% include base_path %}

+**May 2, 2019**.
+The latest [blog post](/blog/childcare-and-parental-inclusion/) from the Diversity & Inclusion committee introduces initiatives to help attendees balance professional and family commitments.
+{: .notice}

 **May 6, 2019**.
 Hotel rooms at [ACL discounted rates](/participants/#accommodation) available through Saturday, May 11, 2019.
 If you haven't booked yet, [do so now](https://www.hyatt.com/en-US/group-booking/MSPRM/G-CMPL)!
 {: .notice}